matiszach/mathematical-algorithms/README.md

 ./gaussian_elimination
 ```

-The program takes as an input the number n indicating number of equations and then in every of the next n lines n + 1 space separated numbers, where first n of them indicate coefficients of terms $x_1, x_2, ... , x_n$ and the last indicates the constant result of the equation.
+The program takes as an input the number n indicating the number of equations and then in every of the next n lines n + 1 space-separated numbers, where the first n of them indicate coefficients of terms $x_1, x_2, ... , x_n$ and the last indicates the constant result of the equation.

 ## Example Input